 Vimy Commemorative Station Society

-VE100VIMY is the call sign issued by Industry Canada, to identify station(s) which will commemorate the centenary of the Battle of Vimy Ridge, fought in France in April 1917.
+VE100VIMY is the call sign issued by Industry Canada, to identify station(s) which commemorates the centenary of the Battle of Vimy Ridge, fought in France in April 1917.
 On that occasion, Canadian soldiers fighting as a cohesive unit, succeeded in capturing this strategic point, which had resisted previous French and British attempts to take it.

 The long term significance of this victory was not a strategic one, but rather one of national identity.
 At the time, of WWI Canada was a Dominion of the British Empire, with no power to make its own foreign policy.
 Nonetheless, Canadian men had flocked to recruiting stations to support "Mother Britain".
 The Vimy success awakened a sense of national identity in Canadians which has been described as "the moment when Canada leapt in spirit from colony to nation".